xokcton/price-fetcher/README.md

      BINGX_API_KEY=your_bingx_api_key
      BINGX_SECRET=your_bingx_secret
      ```
    - API keys are recommended for `fetchTradingFees()` for Binance, Bybit, Gate.io, OKX, and optionally Bitget and BingX.
 OKX requires a passphrase for authentication.
-Withdrawal fees use public `fetchCurrencies()`, so keys are optional for those.
+Withdrawal fees use public `fetchCurrencies()`.

 2. **Install dependencies**: